alistair23/meta-pine64/README.md

 ```
 DISTRO_FEATURES += "ipv4 ipv6 wifi"
-IMAGE_INSTALL_append = "linux-firmware-rtl8723 wpa-supplicant"
+IMAGE_INSTALL:append = "linux-firmware-rtl8723 wpa-supplicant"
 ```

 ### Displaying the kernel boot log on HDMI

-To see the kernel boot log on the HDMI output, which is useful for debugging, change `recipes-bsp/u-boot/files/boot.txt` to the following:
+To see the kernel boot log on the HDMI output, which is useful for debugging, change `recipes-bsp/u-boot/files/boot.cmd` to the following:

 ```
 setenv bootargs console=tty0 console=ttyS0,115200 root=/dev/mmcblk0p2 rootwait